microsoft/vscode-docs/docs/editor/github.md

 ![Authentication Prompt](images/github/auth-prompt.png)

 Follow the steps to sign into GitHub and return to VS Code.
+If authenticating with an existing repository doesn’t work automatically, you may need to manually provide a personal access token.
+See [Creating a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) for more information.

 ## Editor integration